asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 })
 ```

-After we do a `PUT /posts/1` with the body `{ "title": "test-edit" }`, this how our list of posts it's going to look:
+After we do a `PUT /posts/1` with the body `{ "title": "test-edit" }`, our post will be edited.

+Now if we do our `GET /posts` here's how the post with `id: 1` is going to look like.

 ```js
 {
   id: 1,